Yelp/rusty_jetpack/README.md

-Since only explicit mappings are used, it is still recommended to use the provided tool to verify as many cases are found when initial migration is started. rusty_jetpack can then be distributed to developers or deployed on CI to significantly decrease adoption and migration time.
+Since only explicit mappings are used, it is still recommended to use the provided tool to verify as many cases are found when initial migration is started. rusty_jetpack can then be distributed to developers to significantly decrease adoption and migration time.

 ## Usage
 ### Installation